SuperOfficeDocs/superoffice-docs/user-guide/en/admin/privacy/privacy.md

 For each purpose, a legal basis and source of consent must be documented (this is done during import or in SuperOffice CRM for individual or multiple users).
 See [Privacy - Legal basis](../chap08/Privacy-Legal-base.md) and [Privacy - Source](../chap08/Privacy-Source.md).

-<a href="https://community.superoffice.com/en/learning/best-practices-tips/gdpr/how-to-set-up-privacy-settings-for-gdpr-in-superoffice-crm/" target="_blank">Click here to learn more about GDPR, privacy and consent management in SuperOffice</a>
+[Click here to learn more about GDPR, privacy and consent management in SuperOffice][1]

-### Options in the Consent tab
+## Options in the Consent tab

 The **Consent** tab contains a list of available purposes.